 SOUTH AUSTRALIA: One of the best things to do in South Australia is to visit the wine regions near Adelaide.
 Plan your visit with our Guide to Barossa Valley and our Guide to Clare Valley.
 We also have a recap about our visit to McLaren Vale and Barossa Valley from our first visit to Australia.

 SYDNEY: Get started with our Sydney Bucket List, which contains 40 of the best things to do in Sydney.
-We also have a guide to the Sydney Bridge Climb and the Coogee to Bondi Coastal Walk, with a lot more information coming soon.
+We also have a guide to 20 great restaurants and bars in Sydney, the best beaches in Sydney, the Sydney Bridge Climb, the Coogee to Bondi Coastal Walk, and where to stay in Sydney.

 GREAT OCEAN ROAD: Driving the Great Ocean Road is one of the most scenic drives in the world.